We will be closed Monday, May 25 for Memorial Day

 Lightly scratch the outer bark

 Use your fingernail or a small knife to remove only a thin surface layer.
-You are not cutting deeply into the wood.
+You are not cutting deeply into the wood, but you do need to fully remove a piece of bark to see the core of the tree.

 3